Business

 • [ ] Do they offer an annual service plan?

-Before starting any garage door installation, research your local building codes.
-Australian standards such as AS/NZS 4505:2012 set important safety benchmarks for garage doors.
-You may need a permit for structural changes or electrical work — consult your local council or state government websites for detailed requirements.
+Before starting any installation, check your local building codes.
+AS/NZS 4505:2012 sets safety benchmarks for garage doors, and you may need a permit for structural changes or electrical work — consult your local council or state government websites for the specific requirements in your area.

-Use this matrix to cross-reference your specific priorities against each door type.
+Use this matrix to cross-reference your priorities against each door type.

 Criterion Roller Door Sectional Door Tilt Door Panel-Lift